SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

 Low level api
 -------------

-All steps (**activity profile**, **motion inference**, **motion interpolation**) can be with separated function.
+All steps (**activity profile**, **motion inference**, **motion interpolation**) can be launched with distinct function.
-This can be useful to find the good method and finely tune parameters at every steps.
+This can be useful to find the good method and finely tune/optimize parameters at every steps.
 All functions are implemented in :py:mod:`~spikeinterface.sortingcomponents`.
-They all have simple API with spikeinterface objects as input or numpy arrays, such that hacking this should be fairly accessible.
+They all have a simple API with spikeinterface objects as inputs or numpy arrays, such that hacking should be fairly accessible.
 Since motion correction is a hot topic, theses functions have many possible methods and also many possible parameters.
 Finding the good combination of method/parameters is not that easy but it should be doable, assuming the presets are not working properly for your particular case.